-Ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is the best way to detect gallstones in the gallbladder.
+Ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is the best way to detect gallstones in the gallbladder.
 Ultrasonography can also detect fluid around the gallbladder or thickening of its wall, which are typical of acute cholecystitis.
 Often, when the ultrasound probe is moved across the upper abdomen above the gallbladder, people report tenderness.

 Cholescintigraphy Radionuclide (Radioisotope) Scanning , another imaging test, is useful when acute cholecystitis is difficult to diagnose.
 For this test, a radioactive substance (radionuclide) is injected intravenously.
 A gamma camera detects the radioactivity given off, and a computer is used to produce an image.
 Thus, movement of the radionuclide from the liver through the biliary tract can be followed.
 Images of the liver, bile ducts, gallbladder, and upper part of the small intestine are taken.
 If the radionuclide does not fill the gallbladder, the cystic duct is probably blocked by a gallstone.
 Cholescintigraphy is also useful when doctors suspect acute acalculous cholecystitis Acalculous cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
 Typically, people have abdominal pain, fever, and nausea.
 Ultrasonography can usually... read more .

-Liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more (blood tests) are done to evaluate how well the liver is functioning and whether it is damaged.
+Liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more (blood tests) are done to evaluate how well the liver is functioning and whether it is damaged.
 However, these tests cannot confirm the diagnosis because results are often normal or only slightly high, unless the bile duct is blocked.

 Other blood tests are also done.
 For example, the number (count) of white blood cells is measured.
 A high white blood cell count suggests inflammation, an abscess, gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
 Gas gangrene can... read more , or a perforated gallbladder.

-Computed tomography (CT) Computed Tomography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more of the abdomen can detect some complications of cholecystitis, such as pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
+Computed tomography (CT) Computed Tomography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more of the abdomen can detect some complications of cholecystitis, such as pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
 It is surrounded by the lower edge of the stomach and the first... read more or a tear in the gallbladder.

 Treatment of Cholecystitis